Pairwise Target Rotation for Factor Models: Proposed Method

 \subsection{Similarity Functions}

-In our discussion of our premise for interpretability, we mentioned the terms \textit{semantically similar} and \textit{loading-wise similar}.
+In our discussion of our premise for interpretability, we mentioned the terms ``semantically similar" and ``loading-wise similar".
 Here, we formally define \textit{semantic similarity} and \textit{loading similarity}, which will form the \textit{interpretability index} in the later parts.

-First, let us define \textit{semantic similarity}.
-Suppose that the question associated with $X_{k}$ is $Q_{k}$.
-Because each $Q_{k}$ is a sentence, the questions can be embedded in some Euclidean space and each question is then represented by its embedding, as described in \textcite{nlp2018}.
-Specifcally, we embed the questions using the \textit{universal sentence encoder} $G$ from \textcite{use:2018}, which embeds the sentences into $\mathbb{R}^{512}$.
+First, let us define semantic similarity.
+Suppose that the question associated with the $k$th manifest variable $X_{k}$ is $Q_{k}$.
+Because each $Q_{k}$ is a sentence or statement, the questions can be represented (i.e., embedded or vectorized) as a vector of real numbers in some Euclidean space (i.e., converted into a useful numerical representation), as described in \textcite{nlp2018}.
+Using embeddings instead of the raw natural language text allows us to accomplish various natural language tasks that would otherwise be difficult or even impossible, such as precisely measuring semantic similarity.
+Usually, raw embeddings themselves are not useful, but functions \textit{defined} on the embeddings can be extremely valuable.